 The availability of broadband has significant positive economic, environmental and social impacts.
 Broadband is an enabler for trade and innovation, therefore, availability and quality of coverage are increasingly essential to the relative attractiveness of an area to do business.

-2.18 Figure 2.7 below shows Essex County Council's roll out plan for superfast broadband.
-The map was produced in 2013, so the rollout of superfast broadband has probably expanded since, including in Brentwood.
+Essex County Council is currently delivering fibre optic broadband to the county through the Superfast Essex initiative.
+As of June 2017, the programme had enabled fibre optic connections to 85,000 homes and businesses, with a further rollout of connections planned in the future.
+The programme aimed to increase the coverage of superfast broadband in the Borough, from 68% to 85%, over the period between 2014 and 2016.